jolivain/trusted-firmware-a/docs/components/exception-handling.rst

 ------------------

-The |EHF| is a client of *Interrupt Management Framework*, and registers the top-level handler for interrupts that target EL3, as described in the `Interrupt Framework Design`_ document.
-This has the following implications.
+The |EHF| is a client of *Interrupt Management Framework*, and registers the top-level handler for interrupts that target EL3, as described in the :ref:`Interrupt Management Framework` document.
+This has the following implications:

 -  On GICv3 systems, when executing in S-EL1, pending Non-secure interrupts of sufficient priority are signalled as FIQs, and therefore will be routed to